kubernetes-sigs/gateway-api/geps/gep-696/index.md

 Treat this guidance as "best effort" because we might have test files that check the combination of several features and can't follow the same format.

 In any case, the conformance tests file names should be meaningful and easy to understand.

+(MAKE sure to also include conformance tests that covers mesh)

 ## Alternatives